 Parents' active participation in their child's education begins at home.
 By establishing a supportive home environment for studying, providing necessary resources, and setting clear expectations, parents can significantly reinforce academic learning beyond the classroom.
 This involvement ensures that children understand the value of education and are motivated to strive for excellence.

-Effective parental engagement also hinges on robust communication between home and school.
+Effective parental engagement also hinges on strong communication between home and school.
 Open lines of communication enable parents to stay informed about their child's progress, strengths, and areas needing improvement.
-With this knowledge, parents can tailor their support to address their child's specific needs, thereby fostering better academic outcomes and engagement in schools.
+With this knowledge, parents can tailor their support to address their child's specific needs, thereby encouraging better academic outcomes and engagement in schools.

 Moreover, parental involvement contributes significantly to children's social and emotional development.
 When parents actively participate in their child's education, it sends a strong message about the importance of learning, which can enhance the child's attitudes and motivation.
 This engagement extends beyond academics to include emotional support and involvement in extracurricular activities.
 By encouraging children to pursue their interests and participate in various activities, parents help build resilience and social skills, promoting well-rounded development.

 In conclusion, parental engagement is vital for children's academic and personal growth.
-By recognizing their crucial role, parents can make a substantial difference in their child's educational journey, leading to enhanced achievement in schools, increased motivation, and overall well-being.
+By recognising their crucial role, parents can make a substantial difference in their child's educational process, leading to enhanced achievement in schools, increased motivation, and overall well-being.

 Key Insights:

-• Positive Impact: Engaged parents contribute to higher grades, increased motivation, and improved behavior in students.
+• Positive Impact: Engaged parents contribute to higher grades, increased motivation, and improved behaviour in students.

 • Supportive Home Environment: Establishing a conducive study environment at home reinforces academic learning.